nais/unleasherator/docs/apitoken.md

 apiVersion: unleash.nais.io/v1alpha1
 kind: ApiToken
 spec:
-  # The name of the Unleash instance to create the token for
+  # The Unleash instance to create the token for
-  unleashName: unleash
+  unleashInstance:
+    apiVersion: unleash.nais.io/v1
+    kind: Unleash
+    name: my-unleash-instance

   # The name of the secret to store the token in
   secretName: unleash-api-token
 ```